okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 | Full control over application customization is a key requirement.   |        | &#9989;|
 | Client application requires centralized session management across applications.   |&#9989;|      |

-> **Note**: To get started with implementing a user sign-in flow, see [Sign in users](#) (WILL BE /docs/guides/sign-in-overview/ IN THE FINAL VERSION).
+> **Note**: To get started with implementing a user sign-in flow, see [Sign users in](/docs/guides/sign-in-overview/).
 Read on for more guidance in choosing what model is right for you.

 ## Redirect authentication